panda7789/docs.cs-cz/docs/framework/ui-automation/enable-navigation-in-a-ui-automation-fragment-provider.md

 - UI Automation, enabling navigation in provider
 - navigation, enabling in UI Automation provider ms.assetid: 3cb6092a-58c9-4ca0-84a5-0e54d5d00a0d
-ms.openlocfilehash: 729d8c117599ca6d9aa011de6b3cf0e9a86cbea3
+ms.openlocfilehash: 264a24646f7a3c3b5b20e94fa0ed98a1341f8273
-ms.sourcegitcommit: 289e06e904b72f34ac717dbcc5074239b977e707
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 09/17/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "71043825"
+ms.locfileid: "74435760"
 ---
 # <a name="enable-navigation-in-a-ui-automation-fragment-provider"></a>Povolení navigace u zprostředkovatele fragmentu automatizace uživatelského rozhraní na straně klienta
 > [!NOTE]
-> Tato dokumentace je určena pro .NET Framework vývojářů, kteří chtějí používat spravované [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)] třídy definované <xref:System.Windows.Automation> v oboru názvů.
-Nejnovější informace o [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)]najdete v tématu [rozhraní API služby Windows Automation: Automatizace](https://go.microsoft.com/fwlink/?LinkID=156746)uživatelského rozhraní.
+> This documentation is intended for .NET Framework developers who want to use the managed [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)] classes defined in the <xref:System.Windows.Automation> namespace.
+For the latest information about [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)], see [Windows Automation API: UI Automation](/windows/win32/winauto/entry-uiauto-win32).

- Toto téma obsahuje příklad kódu, který ukazuje, jak povolit navigaci v poskytovateli automatizace uživatelského rozhraní pro prvek, který je v rámci fragmentu.
+ This topic contains example code that shows how to enable navigation in a UI Automation provider for an element that is within a fragment.

 ## <a name="example"></a>Příklad
- Následující příklad kódu implementuje <xref:System.Windows.Automation.Provider.IRawElementProviderFragment.Navigate%2A> pro položku seznamu v rámci seznamu.
-Nadřazený prvek je prvek pole se seznamem a prvky na stejné úrovni jsou jiné položky v kolekci seznamu.
-Metoda vrátí `null` (`Nothing` v Visual Basic) pokyny, které nejsou platné <xref:System.Windows.Automation.Provider.NavigateDirection.FirstChild> ; v tomto případě a <xref:System.Windows.Automation.Provider.NavigateDirection.LastChild>, protože element nemá žádné podřízené položky.
+ The following example code implements <xref:System.Windows.Automation.Provider.IRawElementProviderFragment.Navigate%2A> for a list item within a list.
+The parent element is the list box element, and the sibling elements are other items in the list collection.
+The method returns `null` (`Nothing` in Visual Basic) for directions that are not valid; in this case, <xref:System.Windows.Automation.Provider.NavigateDirection.FirstChild> and <xref:System.Windows.Automation.Provider.NavigateDirection.LastChild>, because the element has no children.

  [!code-csharp[UIAFragmentProvider_snip#103](../../../samples/snippets/csharp/VS_Snippets_Wpf/UIAFragmentProvider_snip/CSharp/ListItemFragment.cs#103)]
  [!code-vb[UIAFragmentProvider_snip#103](../../../samples/snippets/visualbasic/VS_Snippets_Wpf/UIAFragmentProvider_snip/VisualBasic/ListItemFragment.vb#103)]